Plans & Policies

 ANNUAL PLANS – Each year in accordance with Section 511 of the Quality Housing and Work Responsibility Act of 1998, 24 CFR Part 903 and subsequent U.S. Department of Housing and Urban Development (HUD) notices, Fresno Housing prepares updates to the Public Housing Agency (PHA) Plan.
 The purpose of the Annual Plan is to notify HUD of any changes to the prior year’s 5-Year and Annual Plan.
 It is also a way to report progress made in meeting the goals outlined in the PHA 5-Year Plan.
 The Annual Plan is part of the Public Housing Agency Plan.

-The 2022 Annual Plans were approved and adopted by the Boards of Commissioners of the Housing Authority of the City of Fresno and the Housing Authority of the County of Fresno.
+The Annual Plans are approved and adopted by the Boards of Commissioners of the Housing Authority of the City of Fresno and the Housing Authority of the County of Fresno.
 Both are transmitted to the Department of Housing and Urban Development (HUD) in October of each year.

 2022 ANNUAL PLANS